-- Observe the speed limit Aerodynamic drag has a big effect on fuel economy at speeds above 45 mph (75 km/h).
+- Drive moderately Rapid acceleration, abrupt cornering, and hard braking increase fuel consumption. - Observe the speed limit Aerodynamic drag has a big effect on fuel economy at speeds above 45 mph (75 km/h).
 Reduce your speed and you reduce the drag.
-Trailers, car top carriers, roof racks and bike racks are also big contributors to increased drag. - Always drive in the highest gear possible - If your vehicle has a manual transmission, vou can boost your fuel economy by up shifting as early as possible. - Avoid excessive idling Idling results in 0 miles per gallon (0 kms per liter).
+Trailers, car top carriers, roof racks and bike racks are also big contributors to increased drag. - Always drive in the highest gear possible - If your vehicle has a manual transmission, you can boost your fuel economy by up shifting as early as possible. - Avoid excessive idling Idling results in 0 miles per gallon (0 kms per liter).